Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Iron Bridge Historical Museum

-Time to cover some distance, we add a few hundred kilometres to the odometer before taking a short hike along the beautiful Chippewa Falls to stretch our legs.
+Needing to cover some distance, we add a few hundred kilometres to the odometer before taking a short hike along the beautiful Chippewa Falls to stretch our legs.

-If one stop on our itinerary deserves the stroke of a highlighter, it is Old Woman Bay.
+If one stop on this itinerary deserves the stroke of a highlighter, it is Old Woman Bay.
 Located at the western end of Lake Superior Provincial Park, the spectacular setting of water, sand, and towering rock cliffs makes Old Woman Bay one of the iconic vistas of the north shore.

 Picking up rocks on the beach, Lake Superior Provincial Park.